 Sometimes this is called a ‘platform fee’, sometimes it’s a ‘monthly fee’ and sometimes it may be called something else, but the bottom line is that this is an ongoing fee that you have to pay to maintain your account.
 In some cases it’s paid monthly, while in others you pay once per quarter.

 Trading fees (or dealing fees) are the fees you pay when you buy or sell shares.
-Most brokers charge a flat fee, such as £10 per trade, but some charge a percentage of the trade value instead.
+Most brokers charge a flat fee, but some charge a percentage of the trade value instead.

 In some cases, brokers charge management fees if you hold funds (as opposed to just shares) in your portfolio.
-These charges vary more than most other fees you’ll face, so if you plan to hold funds in your account, it’s a very good idea to pay attention to these fees.
+These charges vary more than most other fees you’ll face.
+So, if you plan to hold funds in your account, it’s a good idea to pay attention to these fees.

 Overseas dealing charges

 When you purchase shares of companies outside of the UK, there are often extra charges that come along with that.
-In some cases this is a currency conversion fee (a percentage of your trade value), in some cases it’s a flat fee and in some cases it’s a conversion fee plus an additional flat fee.
+In some cases this is a currency conversion or FX fee (a percentage of your trade value), in other cases it’s a flat fee; and occasionally it’s a conversion fee plus an additional flat fee.

 How have trading platforms in the UK changed over time?